What Happens If I Don't Pay Property Taxes in Pennsylvania?

 The bureau must advertise a notice of the pending sale in a newspaper at least 30 days before the scheduled sale.
 The notice must also be posted on the property at least ten days before the sale.
 (72 P.S. § 5860.602).

-How to Stop the Tax Sale
+How to Stop a Tax Sale in Pennsylvania

 You can stop the sale by: